ohcnetwork/docs/docs/care/CEP/In Progress/0004-RBAC_implementation.md

 A new updated version of RBAC is essential to ensure that care remains secure, stable and scalable.

 Requirements for new version :
-    - Adding permission for each action, this could be anything from `edit_patient` to `edit_patient_dob` ( Some relation can be maintained for this hierarchy )
+    - Adding permission for each action, this could be anything from `edit_patient` to `edit_patient_dob`
     - New implementation of roles which would be a combination of permissions and can be created on the fly and modifiable as necessary
     - A new library to perform authZ related actions, ie, this library can abstract permission checks like `can user X access resource Y`

-There should be some capability to override permissions based on attributes, like a DistAdmin type user would have access to X if the district attribute of X is the same as the users.
+There should be some capability to override permissions in general, like a DistAdmin type user would have access to X if the district attribute of X is the same as the users.
 This needs to be abstracted somehow. ( Even thou its not required, having a permission management system capable of this would be essential )

 To allow AuthZ in listing, For resources that are unbounded like patient listing, there can be permissions that allow patient searches within a facility and if the user requesting the search passes the criteria they are allowed to search.

-A user can also be given explicit permission over a resource, this needs to be handled separately.
-Since the permissions in care do not explicitly deny any user from an action, The most open permission can be used first.
+A user can also be given explicit permission over a resource, this needs to be handled separately. ex : Even if you have the permission to view patients in a facility, you may not access the patient unless the patient is explicitly assigned to your location or you are the assigned doctor.

-Open searches without any contexts applied should be discouraged, Searching patients across without a facility limit for instance should be discouraged.
+Open searches without any contexts applied should be discouraged, Searching patients cross facilities for instance should be discouraged.

 Permissions can be cached at any level, given that they are invalidated periodically or on a change in permission.

 Superadmins may sometimes required to give access to resources to other users for a temporary duration, like a doctor viewing an old patient data without actually creating a consultation.
 This needs to be accounted for in the system.

-## Proposed Design:
+## Proposed Implementation:

-### Approach 1 (Proposed): Abstract all Permissions to a separate app

 A new app will be created to manage permissions, This app would abstract away every bit of logic that deals with permissions in general.